insighio/docs/content/cloudplatform/api/_index.en.md

 Update the device location ID stored in the metadata.
 The validity of the stored location ID is not checked.

-In case of success, 200 OK is returned with an empty JSON object.
+In case of success, 200 OK is returned with the updated device details.

 > URL [PUT]
 >